MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 ## Create a Blank App (BgLabelControlApp)
 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Blank App (C++/WinRT)** project, and name it *BgLabelControlApp*.
 In a later section of this topic, you'll be directed to build your project (don't build until then).

+> [!NOTE]
+> If you are using Visual Studio 2019, you need to download and install the [winrt/cpp template extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) from the Visual Studio Marketplace.
+If you've created a blank UWP/CX project by accident, the compilation of the .idl file listed bellow will fail with MIDL2011 error

 We're going to author a new class to represent a custom (templated) control.
 We're authoring and consuming the class within the same compilation unit.
 But we want to be able to instantiate this class from XAML markup, and for that reason it's going to be a runtime class.
 And we're going to use C++/WinRT to both author and consume it.

 The first step in authoring a new runtime class is to add a new **Midl File (.idl)** item to the project.
 Name it `BgLabelControl.idl`.
 Delete the default contents of `BgLabelControl.idl`, and paste in this runtime class declaration.